 On Sunday, Sept.
-15, 1963, four young girls—Addie Mae Collins (14), Denise McNair (11), Carole Robertson (14) and Cynthia Wesley (14)—were attending Sunday school at the 16th Street Baptist Church in Birmingham, Ala.
+15, 1963, four young girls—Addie Mae Collins (14), Denise McNair (11), Carole Robertson (14) and Cynthia Diane Morris (14)—were attending Sunday school at the 16th Street Baptist Church in Birmingham, Ala.
 They died—and several others were injured—when a bomb blast ripped through the church.
 The bomb had been placed there by four Ku Klux Klan members.

 The next day, Charles Morgan, a young white lawyer and activist, gave a powerful speech at Birmingham’s Young Men's Business Club.
 “We are a mass of intolerance and bigotry, and stand indicted before our young,” he said.
 Morgan also said: “Every person in this community who has in any way contributed during the past several years to the popularity of hatred is at least as guilty as the demented fool who threw the bomb.”

 We recommend combining Charles Morgan’s speech, “A Time to Speak,” with our Academy Award-winning documentary film Mighty Times: The Children’s March.
 “The Children’s March” tells the story of how the young people of Birmingham braved fire hoses and police dogs in early 1963 and brought segregation to its knees.
 The film is available free in VHS or DVD format, along with a teacher’s guide.